tbastos/lift/README.md

 **WARNING:** NOT READY FOR USE YET!
 Lift will be released soon.
 Interested?
 Leave a star! :smiley:

 ## Features
-- Tasks can be written concisely as Lua functions and executed concurrently
+- Tasks concisely written as Lua functions and executed concurrently.
 - Transparent multitasking based on coroutines and _asynchronous I/O_ (using [libuv]).
 - Diagnostics engine for high-quality error reporting, tracing and testing.
 - Hierarchical command-line interface and application configuration frameworks.